Dental Fillings and Bonding

 Gold Fillings:

-Gold fillings are a durable and long-lasting option, as gold is a very strong material that can withstand the forces of chewing.
-However, they are also the most expensive option and are not commonly used today.
+Gold fillings are a durable, long-lasting option, as gold is a very strong material that can withstand chewing forces.
+However, gold is the most expensive option and is not a common option today.

 • Very strong and durable